South Koreans Back Moon In Pandemic Poll - UrduPoint

 "Because of the coronavirus, people are keeping their distance and everyone is wearing gloves."
 For a time, South Korea had the world's second-largest outbreak, before it was largely brought under control through widespread testing and a contact-tracing drive, along with widely observed social distancing.

-Those self-quarantining at home who showed no symptoms were allowed to vote immediately after the polls closed, although those showing coronavirus symptoms were effectively disenfranchised.
+Those self-quarantining at home and asymptomatic were allowed to vote immediately after the polls closed, although those showing coronavirus symptoms were effectively disenfranchised.

 Special polling stations had earlier been set up at central quarantine facilities to enable the confined to vote.